pedroCX486/dumblog/README.md

 ## Post notes:

 This project is licensed under the WTFPL.
-The libs used are each under their original licenses.
+The assets used are each under their original licenses.